-In the first case t is any term on the branch leading to $\forall xA$, but t has to be free for x in A. In the second case d is a new constant.
+In the first case t is any term on the branch leading to the node where this rule is applied, but t has to be free for x in A. This first rule can be applied several times (see Section 2.16.3).
+In the second case d is a new constant.